treweathers/Java_Developer/Course_2/Course_2.4.md

 // Return the final count.
 return length;
 ```
-In this code, we initialize an integer length to zero, which will serve as our counter.
-We then loop through each node of the linked list, incrementing length by one each time a new node is encountered.
-When the end of the list is reached (which we know occurs when currentNode is null), we exit the loop and return the total count.
+In this code, we initialize an integer `length` to zero, which will serve as our counter.
+We then loop through each node of the linked list, incrementing `length` by one each time a new node is encountered.
+When the end of the list is reached (which we know occurs when `currentNode` is `null`), we exit the loop and return the total count.

 ### Lesson Summary
 Today, we practiced critical operations on linked lists, namely reversing a list's traversal and calculating its length.
 Both solutions involved traversing the linked list but with different goals in mind.
-We efficiently solved these problems using structurally simple yet powerful techniques in Java.
+We efficiently solved these problems using structurally simple yet powerful techniques in **Java**.
 We will transition to a series of exercises designed to reinforce your understanding of linked lists and prepare you for tackling similar problems in real-world scenarios or technical interviews.

 ## Lesson 3
 ## Lesson 4